 Please realize, that building this amp takes up about 3 months of my attention and several hundred hours of actual build time.
 I could get paid more by working at minimum wage.
 The result I get, however, is so worthwhile that I will continue to offer my expertise on a very selective basis.

-My own 2A3 amp (paired with my own LDR based volume control solution) is the only other system that I will recommend in addition to the Vinnie Rossi LIO.
 This 2A3 amp isn’t for everyone, however, and does not allow for playing all genre’s of music.
 It is specialized in what it does but what it does do is performed at the highest audio level possible.
 If you want the finest sound quality for small scale music genre’s, this is your “beast”.
-If you would like to enjoy all music and achieve an extremely stunning audio quality please consider the LIO as a better overall solution.
+If you would like to enjoy all music and achieve an extremely stunning audio quality please consider other options that I’ll also recommend.

 (17″ wide x 9.5″ deep x 2.25″ high w/o feet)